- Garage Door Opener Outlet Location – What Actually Matters

 Where Is the Garage Door Opener Outlet Located?

-- On the ceiling, near the opener motor
+- On the ceiling, close to the motor unit

-- On the wall above the garage door, within reach of the opener power cord
+- On the wall above the garage door, positioned so the factory power cord reaches comfortably

-- Occasionally on the ceiling joist, mounted slightly behind the opener
+- Attached to a ceiling joist, slightly behind the opener housing

-- The power cord is not stretched or hanging
+- The power cord is not pulled tight or dangling loosely

 Garage Door Opener Outlet Placement (Best Practice)